-- Do not use RxNorm codes when assessing the numerator. - When mapping NDC codes, medications described as "injection," "prefilled syringe," "subcutaneous," "intramuscular" or "auto-injector" are considered "injection" (route) medications. - When mapping NDC codes, medications described as "metered dose inhaler," "dry powder inhaler" or "inhalation powder" are considered "inhalation" (route) medications. - Do not map medications described as "nasal spray" to "inhalation" medications.
+- Do not use RxNorm codes when identifying required exclusions or assessing the numerator. - When mapping NDC codes, medications described as "injection," "prefilled syringe," "subcutaneous," "intramuscular" or "auto-injector" are considered "injections" (route). - When mapping NDC codes, medications described as "metered dose inhaler," "dry powder inhaler" or "inhalation powder" are considered "inhalation" (route) medications. - Do not map medications described as "nasal spray" to "inhalation" medications.